Jacobs Levy Equity Management Inc. Sells 1,904,893 Shares of Intel Co. (NASDAQ:INTC)

 Intel Cuts Dividend

-The business also recently announced a quarterly dividend, which will be paid on Thursday, June 1st.
-Shareholders of record on Sunday, May 7th will be paid a dividend of $0.125 per share.
-This represents a $0.50 annualized dividend and a yield of 1.89%.
-The ex-dividend date is Thursday, May 4th.
-Intel’s dividend payout ratio is currently 74.49%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, June 1st.
+Stockholders of record on Sunday, May 7th will be issued a dividend of $0.125 per share.
+This represents a $0.50 dividend on an annualized basis and a dividend yield of 1.89%.
+The ex-dividend date of this dividend is Thursday, May 4th.
+Intel’s payout ratio is presently 74.49%.

 Intel Corp. engages in the design, manufacture, and sale of computer products and technologies.
 It delivers computer, networking, data storage, and communications platforms.
 The firm operates through the following segments: Client Computing Group (CCG), Data Center and AI (DCAI), Network and Edge (NEX), Mobileye, Accelerated Computing Systems and Graphics (AXG), Intel Foundry Services (IFS), and All Other.